 The CAOS Colloquium series consists of invited lectures by researchers in all sub-disciplines of atmosphere, ocean and climate science.
 Unless noted otherwise, all colloquia are held on Wednesdays, 3:30 - 4:30 pm in room 1302 of Warren Weaver Hall at 251 Mercer Street, New York.
-For more information, contact the organizer, Ed Gerber.
+For more information, contact the organizer, Shafer Smith.

 Archival data for CAOS Colloquia in previous semesters can be viewed here.

 Transitions and Tipping Points in the Changing Arctic Cryosphere

 Quantification and prediction of rare events in nonlinear waves

 Filtering with noisy Lagrangian tracers

 Atlantic Multi-Decadal Variability as a Thermally Coupled Mode Enhanced by Cloud Feedback